RCL-Consulting/Wombat/README.md

     cd wombat
     ```
 1. Set up the database:

+    To run Wombat on the development machine, simply run `update-database` in the package manager console and you should be ready to go.

+    To run Wombat on Azure,
-    *   Create a SQL Server or Azure SQL Database instance.
+    *   Create a SQL Server or Azure SQL Database instance and create a new database [Azure Data Studio](https://azure.microsoft.com/en-us/products/data-studio) works well.
-    *   Run the provided SQL scripts (located in the `/scripts` folder) to set up the database schema.
+    *   Generate a create script using `Script-Migration -Idempotent` in the package manager console and run the SQL script on your newly created database.

-2. Configure connection strings:
+3. Configure connection strings:

     *   Update the connection string in `appsettings.json` to point to your database.